-I’ve written articles about veteran trees for Natural Bee Husbandry and The Beekeepers Quarterly, and my work is supported by the Natural Beekeeping Trust.
+I’ve written articles about veteran trees for Natural Bee Husbandry and The Beekeepers Quarterly.
+I’m an Associate of the Natural Beekeeping Trust and my work is supported by them.
 Other projects are in the air, and information about them will be posted here when there are any updates or announcements.

 A hot topic at the moment is that of pollinators, and how the presence of honeybees may have a negative impact on available nectar/pollen sources.
 It’s good that this is being spoken of, but it’s important that clarity happens.
 It’s my opinion that although wild honeybees in trees may be the same species as ‘domesticated’ hobby/agricultural honeybees in beehives, major implications about modern beekeeping practices need to be seriously taken into account, before any decisions or judgements are made.